catamphetamine/webpack-isomorphic-tools/README.md

 ## What are Webpack stats?

 [Webpack stats](https://github.com/webpack/docs/wiki/node.js-api#stats) are a description of all the modules of a webpack build.
 Webpack stats are output to a file names `webpack-stats.json` in the same folder as your `webpack-assets.json` file.
 One may be interested in the contents of this file when writing custom `filter`, `path` or `parser` functions.
+This file, along with `webpack-assets.json`, is needed for `webpack-isomorphic-tools` operation (both in development and production mode).

 ## What's a "module"?